Depressions' sister, anxiety.

-We view anxiety as situational and not that big of a deal when in reality we underestimate the joy it steals from us.
-It isn’t always manifested the way we expect, or when we expect.
-We have mislabeled anxiety as personality traits such as anger, irritability, stress, or laziness when instead we need to recognized these issues as symptoms.
+We view anxiety as situational and not that big of a deal when in reality we underestimate the joy it steals from our everyday life.
+It doesn’t always manifested the way we expect, or when we expect.
+We have mislabeled anxiety as a personality traits such as anger, irritability, stress, or laziness Instead we need to recognize these issues as symptoms.
 Symptoms of the bigger issue.

 I was stressed out, short tempered, over planning my life, executing nothing and procrastinating about everything.
 Anxiety is a stronghold that creeps in undetected and when we least expect it.
 I say all this not to discourage you, but to reveal it to you and open your eyes.
 You can’t always control when anxiety comes, but you can control how your respond.
 Our current culture has taught us that anxiety is the norm, that everyone is amped up, fearful, stressed out, and overwhelmed.
 All you have to do is watch the news for ten minutes or spend time on social media, and see we are a culture that is maxed out!
 I don’t know about you, but that is not how I want to live my life.
 It’s exhausting.
 Anxiety is exhausting.

 Now that we can identify some of the ways anxiety manifests itself, how do we combat it?

 Three daily habits to reduce anxiety.

 Limit your social media.
 Not only limit the amount of time that you spend on social media, but the content of your social media.
 For example, reading the news before you go to bed isn’t the best idea.
 Fill your mind with things that bring you hope and laughter, not fear, worry or comparison.